 "Vision without action is merely a dream.
 Action without vision just passes the time.
 Vision with action can change the world."
-Joel A. Barker IMPROVEMENT OF PUBLIC SPACE THROUGH CAPITAL INVESTMENT PROJECTS As a living organism, which should grow in regards to the needs of its inhabitants, the city, or part of the city, requires mechanisms, and tools to enable control of the development and expansion.
+Joel A. Barker Source: MuSPP Newsletter October 2007 13 - Anna - Ann 1010 -1 IMPROVEMENT OF PUBLIC SPACE THROUGH CAPITAL INVESTMENT PROJECTS CAPITAL INVESTMENT PROJECTS As a living organism, which should grow in regards to the needs of its inhabitant, the city, or gain of the city, requires and expansion.
 These mechanisms should always consider the socio-economic development of the area itself and quality of life of the city's inhabitants.
-According to the Kossov's List on Spatial Rianning, these mechanisms are Municipal Development Rian (MDP), Urban Development Plans (UDP) and Urban Regulatory Rians (MRP).
-Urban Development Plans (UDP) and Urban Regulatory Rians (URP), in correctionity with national espatial plan (Kosovo Spatial Rian), implementation of MOP/UDP is the last step of the strategic planning process, in which a plain's strategies, policies, principal or the MDR/UDP.
-Municipal Spatial Planning Support Programme - phase 2 (MuSPR2), UNI-HABITAT Kosovo, in co-finance with the Municipalities, is developing various CPs through crites of Kosovo, addressing different issues and themes, but always in compastality with the MDR/UDP.
-The list below presents themes of CIPs and city where the CIP is being developed.
-The list below presents themes of CIPs and city where the CIP Theres CEY Develop school infrastructure Hirona, bok Hanage mobility & transportation Hitrorica, Bank, Prisren, Hani i Elest/General Jankovic Protection of historic & heritage value Prigner Convert industrial zone to public space Hani i Eleah/Genarul Zanksolc Improve landscape, waterfront and public space Peja/Rec, Microsica Disaster and risk assessment management FerzyUnsewc, Gillar/Onjilane Bertulication of riverbanks & green contidors Hitorica As the above list shows, CIPs through the cities of Kosovo are As the above ist shows, CIPS through the cities of Koowa are selected mainly in public space; (injuries, waterfronts, mobil-ity lines, landscape, transportation routes, and heritage zones) or publicly used space (school yards, disaster and risk asses-ment, conversion of industrial zone into the public realin, green corridors and niverbanks).
-The primary objective of this being to evaluate part of the urban area used by the inhab-trants, by making odly streets and public space more vibrant, and podestriat friendly. rants, by making only streets and public space more vibrant and pedestrian friendly.
-However, the intention of developing CIPs (on't just to im-prove, revitalize or protect a city area, but to engage municipal counterparts in the new methods of inclusive planning, com-munity engagement, capacity building for municipal staff to properly manage and develop further CIPs in the future.
-Motto of all CIPs is "putting the people first", and is based on single principal. simple principles:

-- Use of public outdoor space improvement as the catalyst for city area revitalization Build up the connection to neighborhoods, waterfront, and the landscape features the landocape features - Build up the existing strength of the area, such as adaptive re-use of heritage structures and highlighting the natural geo-graphic context of the city (socio - cultural element). - Make city Ining attractive by initiating streetscape improve-ment, and encouraging private investment (land use development, and encouragement) ment and management) - Generate retail and commercial activities within diverse neighborhoods (economic growth)
+According to the Kosovo's Law on Spatial Ranning, these mechanisms are Manicogal Development Ran (MDP), Utan Development Riam (UDP) and Utban Regulatory Rans (URP).
+In compassibility with national spatial part (Nocovo Spatial Ran), implementation of MOPLUDP is the last step of the trategic planning process, in which a plan's strategies, policies, pri-orities and vision are put into action.
+This is realized motify through Capital Investment Projects, identified from the vision of the MDRUDP.
+Municopal Spatial Reaning Support Programme - phase 2 (MuSPQ2), UR-HABITAT Kosovo, in co-finance with the Mu-icopalities, is developing various CIPs through cities of Kosovo, addresing different issues and themes, but always in compas-bility with HDRI UDP.
+The list below presents themes of CIPs and city where the CIP is being develop cited outside the herrer CET Workup school drastine torm Mirana, Isrik turuge incluity & rangeriation Hitowice, Junk, Pranen, Harri Electriformaral Janitowic rotection of Nature I hertage value Prizmen invest industrial zone to ablic spece Hani i Elect/Orneral Tankavic reprove landscape, interfront and public space Peja/Rec, Microvica Setter and risk assessment hanagement Fering/Unsever, Option/Onplane instalization of riverbanks & Reside As the above list shows, CIPs through the cities of Kosovo are As the above ist shows, CIPS through the cities of Kosova are selected mainly in public space: (payare), waterfront, mobil-ity lines, landscape, transportation routes, and heritage zones) or publicly used space (school yard), disaster and nik assest-ment, conversion of industrial zone into the public realm, green corridors and inverbanks).
+The primary objective of this being to revisible part of the urban area used by the inhab-tants, by making obj streets and public space more vibrant and podersiter friendly. trants, by making oity streets and public space more vibrant and pedestrain friendly.
+However, the intention of developing CIRs (an't just to im-prove, neutralize or protect a city area, but to engage municipal counterparts in the new methods of inclusive planning, com-munity engagement, capacity building for municipal staff to properly manage and develop further CIRs in the future.
+Motto of all CIRs is "putting the people first", and is based on simple princeles: simple principles: - Use of public outdoor space improvement as the catalyst for city area revitalization Build up the connection to neighborhoods, waterfront, and the landscape features the landcape teatures --Build up the existing strength of the area, such as adaptive re-use of heritage structures and highlighting the natural geo-graphic context of the city (socio - cultural element) - Make city (hing attractive by initisting streetscape improve-ment, and encouraging private investment (land use development, and encourage of ment and management) - Generate retail and commercial activities within diverse neighborhoods (economic growth)